augustohernandez/Robot_Vacuum_Cleaner_VHDL/README.md

 # Robot_Vacuum_Cleaner_VHDL

-## Final project of the Digital Electronics subject of the Bachelor's Degree in Telecommunications Technology and Services Engineering.
+## Final project of the Digital Electronics subject of the Bachelor's Degree in Telecommunications Technology and Services Engineering (UOC).

 VHDL file with system encoding:\
 **robot_fsm1.vhd:** \